Double J (radio station)

 Double J is an Australian digital radio station owned by the Australian Broadcasting Corporation.
 A sister station of the youth-oriented Triple J, it was founded in 2002 as Dig Music and aims to appeal to an older audience with a more refined music catalogue, as well as archive content from Triple J's library.
-It is available to stream online or via the DAB+ network in Australia.
+It is available to stream online, stream mobile via the ABC Listen and Triple J apps, via digital TV or via the DAB+ network in Australia.

 History

 Dig Music (2002–2014)

 ABC Dig Music was founded in November 2002.
 It emerged from formats developed by Bill Gates and Phil Cullen at ABC Coast FM, which broadcast an adult alternative music format and was for many years ABC Radio's only continuous stream.
 It was part of a suite of three digital channels, alongside Dig Jazz and Dig Country.

 Some ABC Local Radio, ABC Radio National and Triple J music programs were also broadcast on ABC Dig Music.

 In July 2009, Dig Radio, Dig Jazz and Dig Country was rebranded as the launch of digital radio stations ABC Dig Music, ABC Jazz and Country.